hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 Drawing glassware was also a big challenge: they have complex sets of reflections, layering, and transparency.
 I experimented with a bunch of different strategies for dealing with this, including using drawing layers and different types of brushes.

-Here's a more complex example from a month after Oxford, as I progressed far past the beer glass above. there is a separate specular layer on the glossy surface of the table, drawn with a solid, flat brush, and I used the eraser tool on this layer to create shadows in the reflection layer:
+Here's an example from a month or so after sabbatical, showing some progress from the beer glass above.
+There is a separate specular layer on the glossy surface of the table, drawn with a solid, flat brush, and I used the eraser tool on this layer to create shadows in the reflection layer:

 <center>
 <video width="639" height="562" controls>